By Yash Manish Mavani, SMU School of Economics

 3. Its non-academic opportunities allowed me to grow and develop

 Besides academics, SMU is a place where both opportunities for exploring passions and developing oneself professionally are just as abundant.
 Ask any SMU student and they will tell you about the numerous emails they receive about the various opportunities available.
-Best part is, for many of the activities, you do not need to have any prior experience.
+The best part is, for many of the activities, you do not need to have any prior experience.

 APEX Business-IT Global Case Challenge